ent/ent/doc/website/blog/2022-03-15-announcing-preview-support-for-tidb.md

  ```shell
  docker run -p 4000:4000 pingcap/tidb
  ```
- You should now have a running instance of TiDB listening on port 4000.
+ Now you should have a running instance of TiDB listening on port 4000.

 2. Clone the example [`hello world` repository](https://github.com/hedwigz/tidb-hello-world):
  ```shell